 1 teaspoon almond extract

-In a food processor, process the almonds until finely ground, about 1 minute.
+In a food processor, process the almonds until finely ground, about 1 minute, scraping down as needed.
 It’s likely that they’ll clump together because of the oils in the nuts.
 (Psst, if you're wondering if you can swap in almond flour or almond meal instead of blanched almonds: Yes, you can.
 Just substitute 295 grams of either one, which shakes out to about 3 1/2 cups for both.)

 Empty the contents onto a surface dusted with confectioner's sugar and form the clump into a log shape.
 Wrap the log in plastic wrap and refrigerate for about an hour, or until firm.
 At this point, the almond paste is ready to use.
 It can be stored in the refrigerator for about a week.

 The pastry kind, that is.
 Flaky, buttery, and filled with lemony almond paste, we would happily eat these for breakfast or dessert.
 They're best when still warm (but you knew that already).

 In a recipe like this, you can do a 1:1 swap of marzipan to homemade almond paste.
 You can also swap out the cashews for any nut you love—think almonds (yes, more of them!), pecans, or hazelnuts.

 Luisa Weiss, author of Classic German Baking, sourced this recipe "from everywhere"—friends, family, magazines, old cookbooks, websites, "and even from the back of a generic brand of almond paste sold at the grocery store."

 This waffle recipe convinced recipe developer Posie Brien of one thing: Almond paste makes baked goods better.
 Here, it adds a bonus sweetness and creamy nuttiness.
 Top with tons of maple syrup.